-Response: The subject site is located within the Frog Pond West planning area, which has been the subject of a great deal of local planning efforts.
+Response: The subject site is located within the Frog Pond West planning area, which has been the subject of significant local planning efforts.
 Expansion of the city's UGB to include this area was completed due to a determination that there was inadequate development area within the existing city limits.
 Annexation of this site will allow development that implements the vision of the Frog Pond West Master Plan.